Qawwal Bahauddin Khan: Career

 He began giving public performances, and won prizes and acclaim, from the early age of six, individually and also as an active member of the group Manzoor Niazi Qawwal and party.
 In 1947, he was decorated as Nunhay Raagi, in 1949 he received Certificate of Performance, and in 1951 earned the title of Nunhay Hind Raagi from the Indian Prime Minister.

-In 2000, he was awarded with the title Tamgha-i-Imtiaz by the President of Pakistan, and in 2002 earned the title of Ustad from the Vice President of Mauritius and also received Gold Medal and Commemorative Shield from the Minister of Arts & Culture.
-In 2003, he received the "In the name of Allah" Award from Viqar-e-Adab, an organization working for the revival, propagation, development and betterment of arts & culture.
+In 2002, he earned the title of Ustad from the Vice President of Mauritius and also received a Gold Medal and a Commemorative Shield from the Minister of Arts & Culture.

 In 1956, Bahauddin left the court of the Nizam of Hyderabad, India and migrated to Pakistan.
 There he started afresh with his cousins Munshi Raziuddin and Manzoor Ahmed Niazi which included his brother and other nephews also, under the patronage and guidance of his father, Suleman Khan.

-In 1966, Bahauddin went solo under his own name, and in 1969, in recognition of his masterly rendition of Qawwali, eminent personalities and lovers of Qawwali crowned him Ashraf-ul-Mousiqaraan.
+In 1966, Bahauddin went solo under his own name.

-Bahauddin performed all over the world, touring Europe, the Middle East, East and South Africa, Iran and India several times.
+Bahauddin performed all over the world, touring Europe, the Middle East, South Africa, Iran and India several times.

-The National Centre for the Performing Arts (India) has recorded his classical style of Qawwali on the Golden Tape for safe-keeping up to 200 years, as a reference and guide for researchers and scholars.
-Dr. Zoe Ansari, a research scholar and historian, recorded him for inclusion on a two- cassette audio-biography of Amir Khusro.
+The National Centre for the Performing Arts (India) has recorded his classical style of Qawwali on the Golden Tape for safekeeping up to 200 years, as a reference and guide for researchers and scholars.
+Zoe Ansari, a research scholar and historian, recorded him for inclusion on a two- cassette audio-biography of Amir Khusro.
 The French broadcasting authorities and the BBC have also recorded Bahauddin for purposes of research and reference.
 His Qawwalis in Urdu, Persian and Arabic are regularly telecast in Pakistan.
-They have also been sent to Iran, Iraq, Afghanistan and some Central Asian Countries on special requests.
+They have also toured Iran, Iraq, Afghanistan and some Central Asian Countries.

 Bahauddin Qawwal and his family have been continuously attached to Sufi orders for the last seven centuries.
 They have been granted permanent rooms adjacent to the shrines of Moinuddin Chishti, Nizamuddin Auliya and Alauddin Sabir Kaliyari, in Ajmer, Delhi and Kalyar respectively, due to their regular services to and continuous attachment with these Sufi saints.
 Furthermore, the descendants of Nizamuddin Auliya conferred a Certificate of Affiliation on him and turbaned him and his sons in recognition of their family's attachment to the Sufi order of Nizamuddin Auliya.

-Bahauddin held many positions at different organizations dedicated to the revival and development of Qawwali.
-He has released 9 VCDs/CDs and 39 video/audio cassettes and records.
-In 1978, Hilton Movies recorded a Qawwali of his for their film Gardish.
+Awards

+In 1999, he was awarded the Tamgha-i-Imtiaz (Medal of Excellence) by the President of Pakistan.